acroucher/PyTOUGH/README.md

 First, make sure you have [Python](http://www.python.org) and the [Numerical Python](http://numpy.scipy.org/) library installed on your machine.
 (For some features you will need other libraries such as [Scientific Python](http://www.scipy.org/) or [Matplotlib](http://matplotlib.sourceforge.net/)- consult the user guide for details.)

 From the [Downloads](https://github.com/acroucher/PyTOUGH/downloads) link on the PyTOUGH web page, under the **Download packages** section, download PyTOUGH as a .zip file (or .tar.gz if you prefer).
 Unzip this to any directory on your computer.
-This will create a directory containing a file called 'setup.py'.
-At the command line type 'python setup.py install'.
+This will create a directory containing a file called `setup.py`.
+At the command line type `python setup.py install`.

 # More information: